 5.2.3 Address bit (ADS)

 The ADS bit controls if the Source Port and Destination Port are included in the frame format.
-When a single application on UE side conducts data transfer with a single application on SCEF or P-GW side, the source and destination port numbers need not be used.
-The source and destination port numbers enable multiple applications on the UE side to simultaneously communicate with their peer entities on the SCEF or P-GW side using the same PDN connection.
+When a single application on UE side conducts data transfer with a single application on networkside, the source and destination port numbers need not be used.
+The source and destination port numbers enable multiple applications on the UE side to simultaneously communicate with their peer entities on the network side using the same PDN connection or PDU session.
 Source Port and Destination Port are included in the frame format only if the ADS bit is set to 1.

 *** Next change ***